mbrugman67/BusPirate-docs-hugo/content/docs/devices/identify-serial-memory-chips.md

 - Photographs of common chip markings
 {{% /alert %}}

+The Bus Pirate ```eeprom``` and ```flash``` commands can read, write, erase, verify and test many common serial memory chips: SPI Flash (25Q), SPI EEPROM (25x, 95x), I2C EEPROM (24x), 1-Wire EEPROM, Microwire EEPROM (93x), SPI FRAM and I2C FRAM.

+This page will help you identify the type of serial memory chip you have, the pinout, and the voltage requirements.

 ## Types of Serial memory supported

 |Type|Part Number*|Ex.
 Part Num.|Example Manufacturers|